 What are OKRs?
-Objectives that matter to your company, and Key Results that show whether or not you met those objectives.
+Objectives that matter to your company and Key Results show whether or not you met those objectives.
 It sounds simple, but don't be fooled.
-The author shares how this product management tool is used at companies like Intel and Google to tackle ambitious goals more effectively.
+The author shares how this product management tool is used at Intel and Google to tackle ambitious goals more effectively.

 A classic best-seller and an essential product management tool.
 The seven habits include gems like “begin with the end in mind” and “seek first to understand, then to be understood.”
 The book has sold over 25 million copies – so it must be good!